 Research grant funding

 The group has been very successful in getting external research grant funding, for a complete list see the section Collaborations and Projects on the left.
-New major grants obtained very recently:
+Major grants obtained recently:

-anomalous transport, arithmetic dynamics, axions, chaos, correlation decay, coupled map lattices, diffusion constants, electricity networks, enumerative combinatorics, ergodic optimization, floods, fluctuation relations, foraging animals, fractals and multifractals, generalized entropies, invariant measures, Josephson junctions, Lagrangian turbulence, Langevin equation, large deviation theory, Monte Carlo algorithms, non-Markovian exclusion process, particle packings, piecewise isometries, polymers, processes with memory, quantum turbulence, random matrices, stochastic modelling in finance, superstatistics, symbolic dynamics, thermodynamic formalism, transfer operators, travel behaviour of people, zero-range process
+anomalous transport, arithmetic dynamics, axions, chaos, correlation decay, coupled map lattices, diffusion constants, electricity networks, enumerative combinatorics, ergodic optimisation, fluctuation relations, foraging animals, fractals and multifractals, generalised entropies, invariant measures, Josephson junctions, Lagrangian turbulence, Langevin equation, large deviation theory, Monte Carlo algorithms, non-Markovian exclusion process, particle packings, piecewise isometries, polymers, power grids, processes with memory, quantum turbulence, random matrices, stochastic modelling in finance, superstatistics, symbolic dynamics, thermodynamic formalism, transfer operators, travel behaviour of people, zero-range process

 The members of the group publish about 20-40 papers each year, a detailed list of recent publications (2013-2017) can be found at this link.
 Publications earlier than 2013 are listed here.
 In total, the published papers and books of the group members have received more than 20000 citations.
 Our group publishes both in high-quality mathematical journals such as Ergodic Theory Dyn.
 Syst. or Nonlinearity as well as in high-impact letter journals addressing a more general audience.

-Some recent highlights of our more applied interdisciplinary research published in high-impact journals:
+Some highlights of our more applied interdisciplinary research published in high-impact journals:

 The group has a strong network of international contacts and active collaborations, with scientists from the Max Planck Institute for Physics of Complex Systems Dresden, TU Berlin, Univ of Austin Texas, KFA Juelich, Rockefeller University New York, City College New York, New York University, Univ Melbourne, McGill University Montreal, Stellenbosch, Saarbruecken Univ, UNSW Sydney, CBPF Rio de Janeiro, Paris-Sud (Orsay), Vienna Univ, and more.